Slipped capital femoral epiphysis

 Treatment of Slipped capital femoral epiphysis

-The outcome is usually good with treatment.
-However, in rare cases, the hip joint may wear away, despite prompt diagnosis and treatment.
+The outcome is most often good with treatment.
+In rare cases, the hip joint may wear away, despite prompt diagnosis and treatment.

 When to Contact a Health Professional